pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_mobile-push.md

 # Mobile Push Notifications API for Objective-C SDK

-Connect PubNub publishing to APNs (iOS) and FCM (Android).
+Connect PubNub publishing to APNs (Apple) and FCM (Google) for mobile push.

-- Enable the Mobile Push Notifications add-on for your key in the Admin Portal.
+- Requirements: Enable Mobile Push Notifications add-on in the Admin Portal for your keys.
-- APNs support: HTTP/2 (APNs2) and legacy binary.
-Set pushType accordingly:
+- APNs support: HTTP/2 (APNs2) and legacy binary protocol.
+Set pushType accordingly: PNAPNS2Push or PNAPNSPush.

-  - PNAPNS2Push (HTTP/2)
-  - PNAPNSPush (legacy)
-  - PNFCMPush (FCM)
+##### APNs version support

+PubNub Objective-C SDK supports both the HTTP/2-based Apple Push Notification service (APNs) and the already deprecated legacy binary protocol for APNs Mobile Push Notifications.
+Depending on the APNs version you use in your SDK, set `pushType` in methods to either `PNAPNS2Push` or `PNAPNSPush`.

 ## Add a device to a push notifications channel

-Enable push notifications on channels for a device token.
+Enable mobile push notifications on a set of channels.

-##### Requires Mobile Push Notifications add-on

 ### Method(s)